Monte Bravo MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns real-time balance per account ID and specifies the HTTP endpoint.
-It distinguishes itself from sibling tools like openfinance_list_accounts which list accounts but not balances.
+The description clearly states it returns real-time balance per account ID, referencing the specific endpoint (GET /accounts/:id/balance).
+It specifies the resource (balance) and distinguishes from sibling tools like openfinance_list_accounts which lists accounts rather than fetching balances.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.